RG-BCS/reinforcement-learning-algorithms/MDP_gridworld/stochastic_MDP_grid_world/README.md

 # Stochastic MDP Grid World

-This repository contains a Python implementation of a **stochastic Markov Decision Process (MDP)** for a MxN grid world environment with obstacles, stochastic action outcomes, and a goal state.
+This repository contains a Python implementation of a **stochastic Markov Decision Process (MDP)** for MxN grid world environment with obstacles, stochastic action outcomes, and a goal state.
 It demonstrates value iteration for finding an optimal policy, simulating policy rollouts, and visualizing the results.

 ---